huerlisi/magenta/docs/handles.md

 ## Basics
 Handles are kernel constructs that allows user-mode programs to reference a kernel object.
-A handle can be thought as a session or connection to a paricular kernel object.
+A handle can be thought as a session or connection to a particular kernel object.

 It is often the case that multiple processes concurrently access the same object via different handles.
 However, a single handle